ergoplatform/ergodocs/docs/node/modes.md

 ### Pruned Full-Node Mode

 This mode is similar to fast-sync in Geth or Grothendieck, warp-mode in Parity (all three are Ethereum protocol clients), but makes more aggressive optimizations.
-In particular, a pruned-full node is not downloading and storing full blocks not residing in a target blockchain suffix and removing full blocks from the suffix.
+In particular, a pruned-full node does not download and storefull blocks that aren't residing in a target blockchain suffix while also removing full blocks from the suffix.

 In detail, a pruned client downloads all the headers, then, by using them, it checks proofs-of-work and linking structure(or parent id only?).
 Then it downloads a UTXO snapshot for some height from its peers.
 Finally, full blocks after the snapshot will be downloaded and applied to get a current UTXO set.
 A pruned full node also skips the AD-transformation block part, like a full node.
 Additional setting: \"suffix\" - how many full blocks to store(w. some minimum set?).
 Its regular modifiers processing is the same as for the full node regime, while its bootstrap process is different:

-1. Send an `ErgoSyncInfo` message to connected peers.
+1. Send an **ErgoSyncInfo** message to connected peers.
 2. Get a response with an `INV` message containing the ids of blocks, better than our best block.
 3. Request headers for all ids from 2.
 4. On receiving Header: